 ~ Lao Tzu ~

-Buddhism is a spiritual religion founded on the teachings of a mendicant and spiritual teacher called “the Buddha” (“the Awakened One”, 5th to 4th century BCE).
+Buddhism is a progressive path to self realization, Buddhism is a spiritual religion founded on the teachings of a mendicant and spiritual teacher called “the Buddha” (“the Awakened One”, 5th to 4th century BCE).
 Early texts have the Buddha’s family name as “Gautama” (Pali Gotama).

 The basic doctrines of early Buddhism, which remain common to all Buddhism, include the four noble truths,.